Please click here for the latest news about how NEC is managing the coronavirus outbreak

 Federal Direct Stafford Loan

 A Federal Stafford Loan is a low interest, federal student loan.
-The interest rate is 6.00% for the Graduate level Unsubsidized Stafford Loan.
-Repayment begins after the six month grace period expires.
 In order to be eligible for the supplemental Unsubsidized Stafford loan, a student must be either independent by federal standards or for dependent students, parents must receive a credit denial for the PLUS loan.
+See the current loan interest rates here.

 To receive a Stafford Loan, students must complete the Master Promissory Note and Entrance counseling interview at www.studentloans.gov